RISD-Code-Lab/spring2020/session-09/README.md

 ## Domains
 An IP (Internet Protocol) is a machine-readable specific identification number assigned to a device (computer, printer, etc) within a particular computer network, such as `198.7.247.225`.

-A DNS, or Domain Name Server provides the human-readable version of the IP, mapping domain names (such as `risd.edu`) to IP addresses.
+A DNS, or Domain Name Server translates human-readable domain names (such as `risd.edu`) to computer-readable IP addresses.
+DNS providers allow you to register and manage domains.

+A TLD, or Top-level Domain, is the last two / three letters after the `.`, such as `edu`, `com`, `org`, managed by ICANN (Internet Corporation for Assigned Names and Numbers).
+There are new TLDs released periodically.

 ### Subdomains
 Subdomains are extensions of the main domain (such as `notices.risd.gd`).
 Once you’ve registered and purchased a domain name, you can add additional subdomain addresses under the primary domain.
 This is useful when you’d like to create multiple websites under one domain.